 Why do I need to know about Class Codes?

 It’s a good idea to know what specific codes are assigned to your business because insurance agents and insurance companies can make mistakes because they make assumptions.
 If you are a painting contractor that also owns a paint store, you shouldn’t pay the same rates for both businesses because the code for the store is completely different than the code for your contracting business.
-Although this article is about general liability insurance, the same argument certainly applies to workers’ compensation when there is likely multiple class codes for one business.
+Although this article is about general liability insurance, the same argument certainly applies to workers’ compensation when there are likely multiple class codes for one business.

 Where do Class Codes Come From?